sandboxorg/geteventstore.com/_posts/2013-02-20-getting-started-part-2-implementing-the-commondomain-repository-interface.md

 layout: blog-post
 ---

-Jon Oliver’s excellent <a title="CommonDomain" href="https://github.com/joliver/CommonDomain" target="_blank">CommonDomain</a> project has been around for some time, and many developers have built systems either using it directly or using it as inspiration for their own Aggregate + Event Sourcing base classes and repository interfaces.
+Jon Oliver’s excellent [CommonDomain](https://github.com/joliver/CommonDomain) project has been around for some time, and many developers have built systems either using it directly or using it as inspiration for their own Aggregate + Event Sourcing base classes and repository interfaces.
 In this post, we’ll look at implementing the `IRepository` interface using the Event Store for storage.

 The purpose of this is to provide a sample implementation that you can customise according to the specific needs of your system rather than to provide framework code - for this reason we don't intend to provide a NuGet package of it!
-The code, along with some integration tests and the necessary supporting files, are available in the <a href="http://github.com/EventStore/getting-started-with-event-store" title="Getting Started With Event Store - Github Repository" target="_blank">GitHub repository for this blog series</a>.
+The code, along with some integration tests and the necessary supporting files, are available in the [GitHub repository for this blog series](http://github.com/EventStore/getting-started-with-event-store).

 ## The Interface